U.S Sports Betting Media Coverage

 For proponents of official data, New York and Pennsylvania are potential bellwethers, Mr. Kilsby said.

-Keep Federal Regulation Out of Sports Gambling
+States Are Pushing to Keep Federal Regulation Out of Sports Gambling

 In the wake of a United States Supreme Court ruling striking down a ban on sports betting, state gambling regulators are fighting suggestions by major sports leagues that gambling should be overseen at the federal level.